WilliamPasternak/Banned-Phrases/README.md

 # Banned Phrases

-This is a tool for writers and editors to quickly check if their writing contains any undesireable words or phrases like clichés.
+This is a tool for writers and editors to quickly check if their writing contains any undesirable words or phrases like clichés.
 Users can input any text, along with a list of banned phrases and the application will highlight any banned phrases found in the text and display the banned phrases that were found.

 **Link to project:** https://bannedphrases.netlify.app/
   <p align = 'center'>